Leverage Federated Data to Fight Financial Crime with Feedzai Risk Ledger

 When it comes to making decisions based on rich information, modern machine learning technology is the one to beat.
 Built on top of a dense knowledge graph and trillions of Segment of One profiles, Risk Ledger’s whitebox data takes full advantage of our machine learning engine.
 This achieves the optimal blend of the existing data and the relevant consortium insights that best complement it.

-1. A more complete fraud solution
+1. A more complete fraud and AML solution

-2. Detecting fraud earlier
+2. Detecting fraud and suspicious transactions earlier

 Greed is revealing.
-Most fraudsters who continuously abuse your business will eventually be caught by your current fraud prevention system.
+Most fraudsters who continuously abuse your business will eventually be caught by your current fraud and AML prevention system.
 But this comes at a cost.
 Many fraudsters operate for weeks or even months, however, before being noticed.
 Risk Ledger insights provide a consortium “background check” to stop fraudsters early in their tracks.

 3. Reducing customer friction